Microscopy and Cryo-EM AI

 Cell and Nuclei Segmentation

 Segmentation converts microscopy images into countable objects.
-Cellpose is the canonical generalist cell-segmentation reference (Stringer et al., 2020).
+Cellpose is the canonical generalist cell-segmentation reference (Stringer et al., 2021).
+Cellpose3 adds one-click image restoration for improved cellular segmentation, which is valuable when image quality limits measurement but still requires endpoint-level validation (Stringer et al., 2025).
 StarDist detects cells and nuclei with star-convex polygons (Schmidt et al., 2018).
 Segment Anything for Microscopy adapts the segmentation-foundation-model pattern to microscopy images (Archit et al., 2025).

 The practical value is high for cell counts, morphology, colony detection, organoid boundaries, nuclei-level features, and high-content screens.
 The evidence standard is local: cell type, density, magnification, stain, instrument, and perturbation can change segmentation behavior.
 The validation target should be the biological measurement that follows segmentation, not only the Dice score.